mit-dci/6.892-public/README.md

 Contact: [6.892-sp17-staff@mit.edu](6.892-sp17-staff@mit.edu)

+You are welcome to contact us via email.
+However, if you think your question would be useful for others to see, please file it as [an issue](https://github.com/mit-dci/6.892-public/issues) in this repository!

 Description: This course is about the principles and core techniques of shared public ledgers, with an emphasis on Bitcoin and distributed consensus.
 Topics include Bitcoin, Byzantine agreement, authenticated